-Recognition of prior learning is a generic term for the process by which we recognise and, where appropriate, award credit for learning that has taken place at an institution other than the University of London.
+Recognition of prior learning is a generic term for the process by which we recognise and, where appropriate, award credit for learning that has taken place at the University of London or elsewhere.
 Where the prior learning covered a similar syllabus to a module/course on the University of London programme, credit will be awarded as if you had taken the University of London module/course.